 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expenditure/expense) until then.
-Currently, the Community Corrections has no items that qualify for reporting in this category.
+No deferred outflows of resources affect the governmental fund or governmental activities financial statements in the current year.